Vector (molecular biology): Plasmids

 Plasmids with specially-constructed features are commonly used in laboratory for cloning purposes.
 These plasmid are generally non-conjugative but may have many more features, notably a "multiple cloning site" where multiple restriction enzyme cleavage sites allow for the insertion of a transgene insert.
 The bacteria containing the plasmids can generate millions of copies of the vector within the bacteria in hours, and the amplified vectors can be extracted from the bacteria for further manipulation.
 Plasmids may be used specifically as transcription vectors and such plasmids may lack crucial sequences for protein expression.
 Plasmids used for protein expression, called expression vectors, would include elements for translation of protein, such as a ribosome binding site, start and stop codons.

 Viral vectors

-Viral vectors are genetically engineered viruses carrying modified viral DNA or RNA that has been rendered noninfectious, but still contain viral promoters and also the transgene, thus allowing for translation of the transgene through a viral promoter.
-However, because viral vectors frequently are lacking infectious sequences, they require helper viruses or packaging lines for large-scale transfection.
-Viral vectors are often designed for permanent incorporation of the insert into the host genome, and thus leave distinct genetic markers in the host genome after incorporating the transgene.
-For example, retroviruses leave a characteristic retroviral integration pattern after insertion that is detectable and indicates that the viral vector has incorporated into the host genome.
+Viral vectors are genetically engineered viruses carrying modified viral DNA or RNA that has been rendered noninfectious, but still contain viral promoters and the transgene, thus allowing for translation of the transgene through a viral promoter.
+However, because viral vectors frequently lack infectious sequences, they require helper viruses or packaging lines for large-scale transfection.
+Viral vectors are often designed to permanently incorporate the insert into the host genome, and thus leave distinct genetic markers in the host genome after incorporating the transgene.
+For example, retroviruses leaves a characteristic retroviral integration pattern after insertion that is detectable and indicates that the viral vector has incorporated into the host genome.